 If you are applying for this course from within the UK click apply now.

-Course starts: 18 September 2023Apply now
+Course starts: 15 September 2025Apply now

 This is a four-year version of our BSc (Hons) Physiological Sciences course with an integrated foundation year.
 Pursue a broad approach to physiological sciences.
 Specialise in training that is suitable for NHS healthcare science practitioners.
-Choose your own path with this flexible course.

 The course focuses on the study of body function, particularly how cell, tissue and organ function is integrated in specific systems such as the nervous, respiratory and cardiovascular systems in health and disease.
 You will develop specialist knowledge and have the option to personalise your learning to suit your interests with our range of optional modules.

-Teaching methods include lectures, practical work, seminars and other forms of group work.
+Teaching methods include lectures, practical work, seminars, and other forms of group work.
 Assessment is by continuous assessment of coursework and by examinations, in a ratio of roughly 40:60.

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on studentadmin@sunderland.ac.uk or 0191 515 3154.